 Boards must ensure that, with the exception of Former DFPS cases, permanent cessation of work, training, or education activities is reported in the child care case management system as an Activity Interruption in order to ensure that at least 90 days of continued care are provided while a parent attempts to get back into work, education, or training.

 Boards must ensure that contractor staff records an interruption in work, education, or training when the parent reports the change.
 The Activity Interruption start date must immediately follow the last day of participation in work, training, or education as reported by the parent, and child care must continue for a minimum of 90 days or until the scheduled redetermination, whichever is sooner.
-Boards must be aware that verbal notification from the parent is allowable.
+Boards must inform staff members that verbal notification from the parent is allowable.

-Boards must be aware that there is no limit placed on the number of three-month continued child care periods that a customer may receive within a 12-month eligibility period.
+Boards must inform staff members that there is no limit placed on the number of three-month continued child care periods that a customer may receive within a 12-month eligibility period.

 D-808: Permanent Cessation of Activities in Two-Parent Households

-Boards must be aware that in two-parent households, a permanent cessation of activity is defined as both parents experiencing a concurrent loss of work, education, or job training.
+Boards must inform staff members that in two-parent households, a permanent cessation of activity is defined as both parents experiencing a concurrent loss of work, education, or job training.
 Provided one parent is still engaged in an activity, the family must be regarded as experiencing a reduction in hours, which is defined as a temporary change and does not affect a child’s 12-month eligibility (as described in D-801).

 D-809: Child Care after a Permanent Change in Caregiver

 In some instances, a child’s caregiver may permanently change, such as in the event of a parent’s death or a parent’s incarceration that will last longer than 90 days.
-Boards must be aware that the child’s eligibility and care must continue during the 12-month period if the new caregiver meets both of the following conditions:
+Boards must inform staff members that the child’s eligibility and care must continue during the 12-month period if the new caregiver meets both of the following conditions:

-Family income is below 85 percent of SMI
+Family income is below 85 percent of SMI.

-Caregiver is participating in work, education, or training at any level
+Caregiver is participating in work, education, or training at any level.

 If necessary, a three-month Activity Interruption may be used to allow a new caregiver time to verify income and participation requirements.

-Once all documentation is received to confirm the caregiver has met eligibility, a new case must be opened under the new caregiver for the remainder of the 12-month period.
+Once all documentation is received to confirm the caregiver has met eligibility, inactivate the previous caregiver on the Family > Parent page in the case management system.

 D-900: Continuity of Care